These Mini Strawberry Pies are a must make for Mother’s Day, Memorial Day, Father’s Day or summer cookout.

 - Preheat oven to 350° F.

-- Unfold one pastry sheet on large cutting board or clean counter top.
+Unfold one pastry sheet on large cutting board or clean counter top.
 Press together any seams or broken areas.
-(TIP: Keep second sheet in fridge until ready to use).
+(TIP: Keep the second sheet in the fridge until ready to use).

 - Lightly grease a regular size muffin tin.